NON-PUBLISHING ROYALTY PAYMENTS – FAQs

 Q: What are the time frames in responding to sync briefs?

 A: Respond to briefs and emails in a timely manner and have an easy way for people to contact you.
 This sounds crazy to even mention, but we cannot tell you how many people don't respond in a timely manner or even answer briefs and emails.
 When you get a sync email, answer as soon as possible.
 Be brief, be accurate and be to the point, but most of all be responsive.

 Q: Do I need to be specific in my pitches?

 A: Don’t send out music that doesn’t fit a project when you’re asked for something specific.
 When you get a request, respond to what is asked for – don’t send out reggae to someone looking for jazz.
 Your job is to help the client solve a problem by providing the right music - listen to the reference track if there is one.
 There will be time enough for sending out other music and your client will be more responsive if you solve the initial brief accurately first.

 Q: What about technical quality of the tracks submitted?

 A: Do a technical quality check.
 The music that you present needs to be of a professional grade.
 It needs to be properly produced, engineered and mastered.
 It needs to be available as a high-quality WAV file for usage.
-You can send an MP3 in your initial submission, for listening purposes, but the best format is an uncompressed WAV file at 44,100 Hz with a 16 bit sampling rate (basic CD Audio quality).
-Make sure that your the track is available in this quality before putting any music forward.
+You can send an MP3 in your initial submission, for listening purposes, but the best format is an uncompressed WAV file at 44,100 Hz with a 16-bit sampling rate (basic CD audio quality).
+Make sure that your track is available in this quality before putting any music forward.
 It is also recommended to have fully mixed and mastered instrumentals of your tracks available.
 Please ensure the tracks are correctly tagged with artist and track names.

 Q: How important is metadata?